Annatt History, Family Crest & Coats of Arms

 Migration of the Annatt family to Ireland

-Migration of the Annatt family to the New World and Oceana
+Migration of the Annatt family

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Annatt: David Arnott, aged 20, who settled in Virginia in 1716; John Arnott, who settled in Virginia in 1795; as well as Agnes, George, Jane, Samuel and William Arnot of one family, who settled in Charles Town, South Carolina in 1767.
 In Newfoundland, James Arnott settled in St. John's in 1812.